In our quest for the best vans for conversion into camper vans, many models present themselves as options and some stand out more than others.

 - Consider safety

-- Account for weight distribution
+- Consider weight distribution

-What are the best vehicles for campervan conversion?
+What are the best vehicles for camper van conversion?

 - Mercedes-Benz Sprinter